-Concerns about a pupil or a disclosure should be discussed with the DSL who will help decide whether a referral to the Sefton Children's Help and Advice Team (CHAT) needs to be made.
+Concerns about a pupil or a disclosure should be discussed with the DSL who will help decide whether a referral to the Sefton Integrated Front Door is appropriate.
 If a referral is needed, then the DSL should make it.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one has not been made, they can and should consider making a referral themselves.
-Please refer to the Sefton Safeguarding Children Partnership Level of Need Guidance May 2024.